 Our products are very competitively priced, but we understand there may be occasions when a customer receives a lower quote for the same product elsewhere.
 We promise to match or beat any genuine like for like quote as part of our price match guarantee (price must be based on like for like quality and service, based on provision of a written quote to verify)

 As a family business there is nothing more important to us than a family feel and service.
-All our staff have brought into this philosophy and add to our first – class friendly service.
+All our staff have bought into this philosophy and add to our first – class friendly service.

 We have no hidden fees or costs.
 We feel that being 100% transparent with our prices is the best way forward.
-We are not the cheapest , but we aim to be the best , and as our famous slogan is “Quality pays for itself” we truly do believe this.
+We may not the cheapest , but we aim to be the best , and as our famous slogan is “Quality pays for itself” we truly do believe this.